Skip to content

 💡 Note: The calculator accepts premiums up to $2,000,000.
 If you’re investing more, results increase in direct proportion — for example, doubling your premium roughly doubles the guaranteed income at the same age and options.

-Direct vs. Indirect Rollover (Why It Matters)
+Direct vs. Indirect Rollover — Why the Distinction Matters

-In practice, direct rollovers are typically executed one of two ways.
-The first is an electronic transfer between trustees when both institutions support that workflow.
-The second is a check that is made payable to the receiving trustee for the benefit of (FBO) the participant.
-Even though a check may be mailed to your home address, it can still be a direct rollover as long as the check is payable to the receiving trustee and not payable to you personally.
+In practice, direct rollovers are typically executed one of two ways: an electronic transfer between trustees when both institutions support that workflow, or a check made payable to the receiving trustee for the benefit of the participant.
+Even though a check may be mailed to your home address, it can still be treated as a direct rollover as long as the check is payable to the receiving trustee and not to you personally.
+That payable-to line matters significantly.
+If your plan issues the check payable to you, that is generally treated as a distribution.
+If it is payable to the receiving trustee for your benefit, that is generally treated as a direct rollover.
+This is one of the most common points of confusion, so it is worth confirming the check payee before the plan processes anything.
+Direct rollovers also create a clean paper trail — a 1099-R from the distributing plan and a 5498 from the receiving IRA custodian showing the rollover contribution.
+While the rollover is still reported on your tax return, the documentation supports that it was completed properly.

 One of the most common rollover decisions today is whether to move a portion of a workplace plan into an annuity that provides contract-backed guarantees.
-For many retirees, the main emotional driver is simple: they’re tired of market volatility and want a portion of their retirement savings to behave like a personal pension.
-For others, it’s about predictability—knowing what they can safely spend each month without feeling like every market swing changes their retirement outcome.
+For many retirees, the primary motivation is protection from market volatility — they want a portion of their retirement savings to behave like a personal pension rather than fluctuating with equity markets every year.
+For others, it is about predictability — knowing what they can safely spend each month without feeling like every market swing changes their retirement outcome.
+When qualified funds are rolled into a fixed annuity or fixed indexed annuity, you are typically trading some market upside potential for principal protection and defined contract mechanics.
+Our resources on what is a fixed annuity, what is a fixed indexed annuity, and how FIAs protect against market downturns frame the structural differences clearly.
+For understanding how annuities are taxed in retirement after rollover funds are eventually distributed, that resource helps model the net income picture alongside gross income projections.

 Key Rules to Know Before You Roll